-Long-term exposure to lung irritants such as industrial dust
+Long-term exposure to lung irritants such as industrial dust and chemical fumes.

 Preterm birth that leads to lung damage (neonatal chronic lung disease).